Kaya Alina.jpg

 ART as EMERGENCE

 The creation of Texture of Love involved a playful and experimental process.
-Asesadores created a texture of “future imprints” using pigment, movement, and objects with deeply personal and cultural significance they wished to call into the future.
+Asesores created a texture of “future imprints” using pigment, movement, and objects with deeply personal and cultural significance they wished to call into the future.
 The texture was woven into a collage of imperfect map of First Nations, lands and vascular networks.
+Texture of Love is intended to accompany the Asesadores as they expand into the far reaches of Sonoma County communities.
+An interactive element was designed to become a living texture of visual data that evolves with each new circle it reaches.